What is Big Data Analytics? Full Guide and Examples

 - - -

-The importance of big data analytics
+What makes data 'big'?
+The characteristics of big data

-- Innovation: Big data analytics can help you uncover new opportunities and niches within industries.
+- Innovate: Big data analytics can help you uncover new opportunities and niches within industries.
 You can identify unmet needs and emerging trends to develop more innovative products and services to stay ahead of the competition.

 Improved risk management

-Example: Banks use big data analytics to spot unusual spending patterns in real-time, helping prevent fraudulent credit card transactions and safeguarding customer accounts.
+Example: Banks use big data analytics to spot unusual spending patterns in real time, helping prevent fraudulent credit card transactions and safeguarding customer accounts.

 Cost-efficiency